MAIF/nio/manual/src/main/paradox/api.md

 ### Tenant

-A tenant is a dedicated environment that is totally isolated from other tenants.
+A *Tenant* is a dedicated environment that is totally isolated from other tenants.

 ### Organisation